stratum/stratum/stratum/docs/tai/README.md

 ![overview](img/overview.svg)

+## Enabling TAI Support in Stratum

+To build PHAL with the TAI backend, add the following define to all Bazel build commands:

+`bazel build --define phal_with_tai=true //stratum/...`

+Follow the relevant build instructions for the chip as usual.

 ## Terminology

 * Adapter Host - is hardware-independent software which uses the TAI interface to provide optical transponder functionality to other parts of the system.
 An adapter host loads the shared library adapter.